 The armorial banner

 of the former West Midlands Council is NOT a county flag, West Midlands is not a county.
-The short lived administration only existed for fourteen years from 1974 to 1986.
+The short lived administration only existed for twelve years from 1974 to 1986.
 The above banner was formed from its coat of arms

 and only ever represented this administrative body.
 The remit of the council covered territory in Warwickshire, Staffordshire and Worcestershire and residents of this locality should fly these county flags.
 The territories covered by the West Midlands local authority have been part of these respective counties for the best part of a thousand years and continue to be so; West Midlands Council was simply an administrative convenience, an arrangement which has been completely replaced by a series of smaller local authorities and boards.
 Unlike the true counties such local government areas are created and abolished frequently at the whim of Whitehall and Westminster.
 Residents located in the Black Country can also fly its flag to represent them.

 WEST SUSSEX COUNCIL